 The WP Theme Team have been churning out new themes at a frenzied pace; the hundredth had to be a good one, and a good one it is: introduced today, Modularity Lite is a dark theme, great for photo blogging (but not only).
 See announcement and demo.

-• Optional slideshow on blog front. [*] Displays images from your front-page posts, at 950×425 pixels.
+• Optional slideshow on the main posts page.
+Enabled or disabled in Appearance > Theme Options.
+Displays images from your front-page posts, at 950×425 pixels.
 If you use the feature, make sure your images are in those dimensions, otherwise they’ll be cropped (if larger) or not show up (if smaller).
-Note that you needn’t concern yourself with all the images you upload and/or insert into each post: the slideshow takes the first image you upload from your computer or insert from your Media Library via the “Add an image” button of the post editor.
+Note that you needn’t concern yourself with all the images you upload and/or insert into each post: the slideshow takes the first image you upload from your computer or insert from your Media Library via the “Add Media” button of the post editor.

 • If you set featured images to your posts, they’ll show up as thumbnails on category/archive pages.

 • Category/archive pages aren’t limited to the number of posts per page you set in Appearance > Reading.

 • Optional “Welcome message” on the main posts page.
 Enabled or disabled, and edited, in Appearance > Theme Options.